Scottish Cup: Format

 The tournament starts at the beginning of the Scottish football season, in August.
 The Scottish Cup Final is usually the last game of the season, taking place at the end of May.
 Participating teams enter the tournament at different stages depending on their league ranking.
 The lowest ranked clubs enter the tournament at the preliminary round whilst the highest ranked, those that compete in the Scottish Premiership, enter at the fourth round stage in January.

 The 2006 final between Heart of Midlothian and Gretna was decided by a penalty shoot-out.

 The competition is a knock-out tournament.
 In each round of games, the teams are paired at random, with the first team drawn listed as the home team.
 Every game lasts 90 minutes plus any additional stoppage time.
 The winner of each game advances to the next round, whilst the loser is eliminated from the tournament.
 In prior seasons, if a game ended in a draw before the fourth round, the fixture was replayed at the home ground of the other team at a later date, before the fourth round.
 If the replay also ended in a draw, a penalty shoot-out took place to decide the winner.
 From the fourth round onwards, if the game ended in a draw there was no replay; 30 minutes of extra time would be played, followed by a penalty shoot-out if there is still no winner.
 Following a vote by the Scottish FA's member clubs in August 2022, it was decided that, for the 2022—23 competition, there would be no replays following the preliminary round, extra time and penalties will be used to decide the winner of drawn games from Round One onwards.

 The competition has a staggered entry system.
-For the 2022–23 edition, the preliminary round is contested by 50 clubs.
-Eighteen Highland League and sixteen Lowland League clubs begin in the first round.
+The preliminary rounds are contested by qualifiers and clubs who are compete in a league below tier 5 in the Scottish pyramid.
+Eighteen Highland League and thirty-two Lowland League clubs begin in the first round.
 Ten Scottish League Two clubs enter the second round.
-Scottish League One and Scottish Championship clubs start in the third round, while 12 Scottish Premiership clubs enter in the fourth round.
+Scottish League One and Scottish Championship clubs start in the third round, then finally twelve Scottish Premiership clubs enter in the fourth round.